RobDolares/mock_ecommerce_reactapp/README.md

 ### Create an Mock E-commerce site with following requirements:

-* Your app should contain at least seven different components.
+* Contain at least seven different components.
 * The makeup and style of them are up to you but should reflect at least 3 different categories of the e-store.
 * About page
 * Contact form.